Tam1SH/oguRPChik/README.md

 ## 🚀 Features

 - **Transport Agnostic**: Works over TCP, VSOCK, SHM, or any other communication backend you choose to implement.
-- **Blazingly Adequate**: Uses `compio` and `rkyv` to ensure that if something is slow, it's probably not the serialization.
+- **Message Flexible**: Supports both data-owning (Serde) and zero-copy view formats (rkyv).

 ## License